 The 2016 General Set-aside will be used to create innovative developments that combine affordable housing with transportation opportunities and energy efficient design.
 The purpose of this initiative is to create housing that increases quality of life while decreasing the cost of living for low to moderate income individuals and families.
 This innovative program has been named “Moving Forward.”

 IHCDA has partnered with the Energy Systems Network (www.energysystemsnetwork.com) to identify a team of subject matter experts.
-These industry experts will work with the developers selected through this RFQ process to help them create innovative housing concepts that focus on transportation and sustainability.
+These industry experts will work with the developers selected through this RFQ process to help them create an innovative systems approach to housing concepts that collectively focus on transportation models, the built environment, policy and finance issues, and utility systems.
 Respondents will not submit a housing proposal as part of this RFQ process.
 The concept will be created later during a series of mandatory workshops and meetings in which IHCDA, ESN, and the assembled subject matter experts will work with the selected development teams.
 Therefore, selection is based on the qualifications and experience of the development team, as described in Part 2 of this RFQ.

 Upon completion of all Moving Forward workshops and creation of a development concept, the two development teams will each be able to submit RHTC applications under the General Set-aside in July 2016.
 Each team’s RHTC request will be capped at $750,000 in annual credits to ensure that both developments can be funded through the set-aside.